nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 45 - The Reunion.md

 ### Scene 4: The Difference

 - **Key Event:** Angelica mourns the life she lived while her friends were only "blinking."
-  - _Key Dialog:_ **Angelica Vance:** "I lived a lifetime while you blinked.
+  - _Key Dialog:_ **Angelica Ward:** "I lived a lifetime while you blinked.
 I built a world and watched it burn, and you haven't even had lunch."
-  - _Key Dialog:_ **Angelica Vance:** "Take me to the bridge.
+  - _Key Dialog:_ **Angelica Ward:** "Take me to the bridge.
 We have a war to win."

 ---